Ladoke Akintola: Political career

-Criticisms
+Criticism

 Akintola was accused by Chief Awolowo of trying to supplant him as Leader of the party.
 In May 1962, the Western House of Assembly set to remove Akintola after the party had earlier passed a vote of no confidence in the premier in a party meeting, crisis erupted on the floor of the house.
 The AG party broke into two factions leading to several crises in the Western Region House of Assembly that led the central/federal government, headed by the prime minister Sir Abubakar Tafawa Balewa to declare State of Emergency rule in the region and Chief (Dr.) M.A Majekodunmi, the Federal Minister of Health was appointed as administrator.
 Eventually Akintola was restored to power (even though he had lost the legal battle with the Judicial Committee of the Privy Council, then Nigeria's highest tribunal) as Premier in 1963.
-In the general election of 1965, Akintola won his position as Premier, not as member of the Action Group party, but as the leader of a newly formed party called Nigerian National Democratic Party (NNDP), which was in an alliance with the Northern People's Congress (NPC) the party that then controlled the federal government.
+In the general election of 1964, Akintola won his position as Premier, not as member of the Action Group party, but as the leader of a newly formed party called Nigerian National Democratic Party (NNDP), which was in an alliance with the Northern People's Congress (NPC) the party that then controlled the federal government.
 His blatantly rigged election in 1965 was undoubtedly an immediate cause of the January 1966 coup in which he was slain.